Skip to main content

 This catabolic action extends to bone tissue.
 Cortisol impairs the function of osteoblasts, the cells responsible for building new bone, while simultaneously increasing the activity of osteoclasts, the cells that break down bone.
 This imbalance disrupts the normal cycle of bone remodeling, leading to a net loss of bone mineral density.

 Over years, this sustained process significantly increases the risk of osteopenia and osteoporosis, making bones more fragile and susceptible to fractures.
-This illustrates how the body’s response can sacrifice long-term structural integrity for short-term energy needs.
+This illustrates how the body’s chronic stress response can sacrifice long-term structural integrity for short-term energy needs.

 Academic